Dr Rachel Stephens

 - Contact

-I am a Cognitive Scientist.
+I am a Cognitive Scientist and Director of the Reasoning and Decisions Lab.
 My research focuses on testing the cognitive processes that drive human reasoning and decision-making, with the overarching question: how do people draw conclusions or make decisions, based on new and existing knowledge?
 I seek to understand the strengths of human thinking and also the situational and cognitive factors that can lead to errors and biases in thinking.
 This will inform the development of interventions (e.g. reasoning aids or training) that can help people to reason more effectively.

 Another ongoing branch of my research with Dr Keith Ransom, Assoc.
-Prof. Andrew Perfors (University of Melbourne), Dr Rachel Searston, and others, involves examining how people weigh up information obtained from social contexts (such as social media) and perceive the level of consensus in a given claim.
+Prof. Carolyn Semmler, Prof. Andrew Perfors, (University of Melbourne) and others examines how people navigate online information environments such as social media.
+We are interested in how people's beliefs are influenced by information on social media and the factors that drive information-sharing.
+We aim to help build resilience against challenges in online environments including misinformation and echo chambers.
+In one major line of research, we are investigating how people perceive the level of consensus in a given claim on social media.
 This is a complex reasoning problem because the independence of sources and original evidence is often unclear.
 We have received funding from Defence Innovation Partnership and the University of Adelaide's Digi+ FAME scheme to develop digital tools that can help people calibrate their beliefs appropriately against the available evidence.

 PhD, Masters, Honours, or Intern Research Projects